Learn how to use ambient namespaces and declaration merging in TypeScript to enhance your coding capabilities.

 In this section, we will delve into the concepts of ambient namespaces and declaration merging in TypeScript.
 These advanced features allow you to extend existing code and integrate with third-party libraries seamlessly.
 Understanding these concepts will empower you to write more flexible and maintainable TypeScript code.

 Ambient namespaces are a way to declare types and interfaces that exist outside of your TypeScript code.
 They are particularly useful when you need to describe the shape of objects or modules that are provided by external libraries or scripts.
-To declare an ambient namespace, we use the declare
+To declare an ambient namespace, we use the declare keyword.

-keyword is used to tell TypeScript that a variable, function, class, or namespace exists, but its implementation is provided elsewhere.
+The declare keyword is used to tell TypeScript that a variable, function, class, or namespace exists, but its implementation is provided elsewhere.
 This is common when working with JavaScript libraries that do not have TypeScript type definitions.

 Here’s a simple example of declaring an ambient namespace: